 - Maintain the classroom schedule and ensure that the five students in my class had sufficient work and tools needed to reach their IEP goals.

-- Collaborate across teams to share information and coordinate on new ideas at the monthly executive board meetings for Houston Federation of Teachers.
+- Collaborate across teams to share information and coordinate new ideas at the monthly executive board meetings for the Houston Federation of Teachers.

 - Assisted the classroom teachers with students with challenged developmental disabilities.